-This article is written by Ananya Garg, from Chanakya National Law University.
-It discusses the legal provisions relating to ‘Gifts’ under Chapter VII of Transfer of Property Act.
+This article is written by Ananya Garg, from Chanakya National Law University, and Bhuvan Malhotra, final year student at Jindal Global Law School.
+It discusses the legal provisions relating to ‘Gifts’ under Chapter VII of the Transfer of Property Act.

 A Gift is generally regarded as a transfer of ownership of a property where the sender willingly brings into effect such transfer without any compensation or consideration in monetary value.
 It may be in the form of moveable or immoveable property and the parties may be two living persons or the transfer may take place only after the death of the transferor.
 When the transfer takes place between two living people it is called inter vivos, and when it takes place after the death of the transferor it is known as testamentary.
 Testamentary transfers do not fall under the scope of Section 5 of the Transfer of Property Act, and thus, only inter vivos transfers are referred to as gifts under this Act.